alexispaz/GEMS/docs/types.md

 	  epsilon=lp%e
 	enddo

-Then we need to code the `group%properties` dynamic structure procedures for each child **group**.
+But we need to code the `group%properties` dynamic structure procedures for each user defined type.
 We can attempt to introduce a class pointer from the `alist` to this kind of property structure, but then `select type` blocks appears again.

-So, I think plain arrays may be the best.
-If atoms are added or deleted from a group, these arrays should be reallocated.
-To associate each **atom** with its arrays, an internal **group** index is needed.
-Still, for those algorithms that do not require further parameters than the basic components of the **atom**, dynamic memory groups may be better.
+So, I think plain arrays in extended **group** types may be the best.
+Although these arrays should be reallocated when atoms are added to the group, an arbitrary grow step can be used to avoid a low performance.
+In a similar way, memory rearrangements due to atom deletions can be fix made in a step fashion, for instance, when more than 100 atoms are deleted.
+However, to associate each **atom** with its corresponding array element, we needed to create and maintain and index.
+Still, for those simple algorithms that do not require further **atom** parameters, using a basic group object without index may be better.
 Therefore, I keep two kind of groups:

 - A **group** class that use a dynamic linked list of atoms.

 - An **igroup** that keeps an index of atoms and can be extended to include arrays with new atom properties.

+To cyle a **group** we can use:

+    la => g%alist
+    do ii = 1,g%ref%nat
+      la => la%next

 I make the **igroup** a child of the **group**, retaining also the linked list to re use the **group** procedures.
-The atom index can be maintained using an array of pointers in the **igroup**.
-An array of integers can be included in each **atom** to save the index associated to the **igroup** it belong.
-When an **atom** pointer is attached to a **group**, this **group** is also added to this array of ids.
+So we can cycle an **igroup** in the same way that we cycle a **group**.
+From the **igroup** structure, we can browse the index of atoms using an array of pointers.
+On the other hand, an array of integers, probably small, can be included in each **atom** to access its ids, i.e. its index positions in each **igroup** it belongs.
+We can cycle the **igroup** and access to the index in two ways.
+First:

+    la => g%alist
+    do ii = 1,g%nat
+      la => la%next
+      a => la%o
+      i = a%gid(g)

+where `gid` is a function that find the in the internal index of the atom.
+Second:

+    do i = 1,g%amax
+      a => g%a(i)%o
+      if(.not.associated(a)) cycle

+Where `g%a` is the array of pointers and the conditional filter out already detached atoms. `g%amax` is always grather or equal to `g%nat` and its difference can be used to decide when to update the structure, or even to reduce the arrays sice in case memory is important.

-There are to extensions of igroups that are worth to discuss more.
+There are two particular extensions of igroups that are worth to discuss more.

 - The **cgroup** includes components and procedures for sorting atoms in cells.